-Assessing health insurance literacy can help identify what health insurance aspects pose the greatest problems for consumers, which groups need more assistance to enroll and use benefits, and what topics and skills consumer-counseling efforts should focus on.
+Recognizing that health insurance is among the most complicated and costly products that consumers buy, AIR developed and validated the Health Insurance Literacy Measure (HILM).
+The publicly available HILM can help identify what aspects of health insurance pose the greatest problems for consumers, which groups need more assistance to enroll and use benefits, and what topics and skills consumer counseling-efforts should focus on.

 A Little Knowledge Is a Risky Thing: Wide Gap in What People Think They Know About Health Insurance and What They Actually Know (October 2013, PDF)